wyuzhang/levelup-sdk-ios/README.md

 [LUAPIClient setupWithAppID:APP_ID APIKey:API_KEY];
 ```

 An API request is an instance of [LUAPIRequest](http://thelevelup.github.io/levelup-sdk-ios/Classes/LUAPIRequest.html).
-The SDK includes a set of request factories in order to create these requests (see "Request Factories" below).
+The SDK includes a set of request factories in order to create these requests.

 Requests are performed by calling `performRequest:success:failure:`: